lab596/civiform/Dev-guide-&-standards.md

 [Async IO](https://en.wikipedia.org/wiki/Asynchronous_I/O) is helpful for reducing per-request resource consumption and sometimes per-request latency.
 Play allows controllers to implement request handling methods either synchronously, by returning `Result`, or asynchronously by returning `CompletionStage<Result>`.
 The tradeoff is that writing asynchronous code tends to result in more complex production and test code and a slower development velocity.

-We anticipate relatively low [QPS](https://en.wikipedia.org/wiki/Queries_per_second) for deployments of UAT.
-However, if a large jurisdiction uses UAT, QPS from applicants could get high enough to present scaling concerns.
+We anticipate relatively low [QPS](https://en.wikipedia.org/wiki/Queries_per_second) for deployments of CiviForm.
+However, if a large jurisdiction uses CiviForm, QPS from applicants could get high enough to present scaling concerns.
 To balance the needs of development velocity and future scalability, we opt to optimize the applicant and intermediary code paths for scale while leaving the code paths that are unlikely to ever see significantly high QPS implemented synchronously.

 ### Separation of concerns